 Research has found that individuals who make the commitment to using hearing aids are more likely to be go-getters and problem-solvers.
 Making a decision to address hearing loss tells family, friends, and employers that you have self-assurance and a willingness to tackle problems head-on, regardless of the consequences.
-By getting a hearing aid, you’ll be able to perform more productively at work, and therefore earn more money year-after-year.
+By getting a new or refurbished hearing aids, you’ll be able to perform more productively at work and therefore earn more money year-after-year.

 – You Value Communication

 Sustaining relationships with the important people in your life requires a healthy amount of communication.
 If you can’t hear what your spouse is saying to you, it’s going to become a frustrating problem that makes it hard for you two to connect.
 By treating the hearing loss, you are showing everyone in your life that communication matters to you – and so does your relationship(s) with them.

 People with hearing loss who use hearing aids or refurbished hearing aid are more likely to enjoy exercising and meeting up with friends for an active outing, confirmed the Better Hearing Institute (BHI).
 By wearing a hearing aid, you’re showing everyone that hearing impairment will never come between you and living a fulfilling, active lifestyle.